Spinach Salad with Quinoa

 - To assemble the salad, place the spinach in a large bowl.
 Add the cooled quinoa, apple slices, cranberries, and toasted pecans.
 Crumble on the goat cheese.
 When ready to serve the salad, toss with dressing and serve.

-If you like this Spinach and Quinoa Salad, you’ll also enjoy:
+If you like this Spinach Salad, you’ll also enjoy:

 This site contains affiliate links.
 If you make a purchase through these links, I may receive a small commission, at no extra cost to you.
 Thank you for supporting Kristine's Kitchen!